Metadate CD Side Effects

 Generic Name: methylphenidate

-Note: This document contains side effect information about methylphenidate.
-Some of the dosage forms listed on this page may not apply to the brand name Metadate CD.
+Note: This page contains information about the side effects of methylphenidate.
+Some of the dosage forms included on this document may not apply to the brand name Metadate CD.

 For the Consumer